 Some people use P. cubensis (not specifically APE, but APE is likely included) to treat a variety of mental health issues, including depression, anxiety, and addiction.
 Anecdotally, the mushroom seems to help when other treatments don’t.
 Anecdote can be misleading, but there is some scientific evidence that these treatments may work.
 The legal status of psilocybin and its chemical relatives makes researching and developing P. cubensis-based treatments difficult in the extreme.

-The most obvious, and perhaps most serious, danger of taking APE, or any other P. cubensis variety, is that it’s illegal.
+The most obvious, and perhaps most serious, danger of taking APE, or even growing magic mushrooms, is that it’s potentially illegal in your jurisdiction.
 There are ways to minimize the other risks, but the legal danger can be quite serious.
 Many people consider the experience worth the risk, but it’s not a decision to be taken lightly.

 There are also other possible problems, some of which are very rare, but the risk is not zero.